Business rate relief

 • properties where occupation is prohibited by law

-• properties empty due to action taken by the crown or by any public or local authority, either to prevent occupation or to acquire the property, such as a compulsory purchase order has been made
+• properties that are empty due to action taken by the crown or by any public or local authority, either to prevent occupation or to acquire the property, such as a compulsory purchase order has been made

 • listed buildings or those subject to a preservation order